 We have in place a commercial paper borrowing program that is available to meet our short-term financing needs, including working capital requirements.
-Borrowings outstanding under this program were \$200 million at March 31, 2012.
-We have available a \$1 billion syndicated credit facility with an expiration date in December 2012.
-This credit facility, under which there were no borrowings outstanding at March 31, 2012, provides backup support for our commercial paper program and can also be used for other general corporate purposes.
-This credit facility includes a single financial covenant that requires BD to maintain an interest expense coverage ratio (ratio of earnings before income taxes, depreciation and amortization to interest expense) of not less than 5-to-1 for the most recent four consecutive fiscal quarters.
-On the last eight measurement dates, this ratio has ranged from 15-to-1 to 27-to-1.
+Borrowings outstanding under this program were \$200 million at June 30, 2012.
+During the quarter, we established a \$1 billion syndicated credit facility with an expiration date of May 2017, replacing a \$1 billion facility due to expire in December 2012.
+This new credit facility, under which there were no borrowings outstanding at June 30, 2012, provides backup support for our commercial paper program and can also be used for other general corporate purposes.
+It includes a provision that enables BD, subject to additional commitments made by the lenders, to access up to an additional \$500 million in financing through the facility, for a maximum aggregate commitment of \$1.5 billion.
+The credit facility includes a single financial covenant that requires BD to maintain an interest expense coverage ratio (ratio of earnings before income taxes, depreciation and amortization to interest expense) of not less than 5-to-1 for the most recent four consecutive fiscal quarters.
+On the last eight measurement dates, this ratio has ranged from 14-to-1 to 27-to-1.
 In addition, we have informal lines of credit outside the United States.